-During fiscal 2020, three new units were established within the MERS plan.
-Upon joining MERS, two of the three units made initial contributions totaling \$12,757,430 which are reflected separately from other required actuarially determined employer contributions on the accompanying financial statements.
+During fiscal 2021, one new unit was established within the MERS plan.
+Upon joining MERS, that unit made an initial contribution of \$1,232,204 which is reflected separately from other required actuarially determined employer contributions on the accompanying financial statements.